Isaac Woodard: Attack and maiming

 On February 12, 1946, Woodard was on a Greyhound Lines bus traveling from Camp Gordon in Augusta, Georgia, where he had been discharged, en route to rejoin his family in North Carolina.
 When the bus reached a rest stop just outside Augusta, Woodard asked the bus driver if there was time for him to use a restroom.
 The driver grudgingly acceded to the request after an argument.
 Woodard returned to his seat from the rest stop without incident, and the bus departed.

 The bus stopped in Batesburg (now Batesburg-Leesville, South Carolina), near Aiken.
-Though Woodard had caused no disruption (other than the earlier argument), the driver contacted the local police (including Chief Lynwood Shull), who forcibly removed Woodard from the bus.
+Though Woodard had caused no disruption nor did he start another argument, the driver contacted the local police (including Chief Lynwood Shull), who forcibly removed Woodard from the bus.
 After demanding to see his discharge papers, a number of Batesburg policemen, including Shull, took Woodard to a nearby alleyway, where they beat him repeatedly with nightsticks.
 They then took Woodard to the town jail and arrested him for disorderly conduct, accusing him of drinking beer in the back of the bus with other soldiers.

 Newspaper accounts vary on what happened next (and accounts sometimes spelled his name as "Woodward"), but author and attorney Michael R. Gardner said in 2003:

 In none of the papers is there any suggestion there was verbal or physical violence on the part of Sergeant Woodard.
 It's quite unclear what really happened.
 What did happen with certainty is the next morning when the sun came up, Sergeant Isaac Woodard was blind for life.

 During the course of the night in jail, Shull beat and blinded Woodard, who later stated in court that he was beaten for saying "Yes" instead of "Yes, sir".
 He also had partial amnesia as a result of his injuries.
 Woodard further testified that he was punched in the eyes by police several times on the way to the jail, and later repeatedly jabbed in his eyes with a billy club.

 Newspaper accounts indicate that Woodard's eyes had been "gouged out"; historical documents indicate that each globe was ruptured irreparably in the socket.

 The following morning, the Batesburg police sent Woodard before the local judge, who found him guilty and fined him fifty dollars.
 The soldier requested medical assistance, but it took two more days for a doctor to be sent to him.
 Not knowing where he was and still experiencing amnesia, Woodard ended up in a hospital in Aiken, receiving substandard medical care.
 Three weeks after he was reported missing by his relatives, Woodard was discovered in the hospital.
 He was immediately rushed to an Army hospital in Spartanburg.
 Though his memory had begun to recover by that time, doctors found both eyes were damaged beyond repair.